 Although it is unrealistic to expect much from free VPNs, the download speed achieved is sometimes quite low.

-This means that Betternet is not suitable for torrenting.
+This means that the Betternet VPN service is not suitable for torrenting.
 Betternet IPs are also blocked by Netflix, so even if the speed was fast enough, users wouldn’t be able to use it for this service.

 Betternet is just about only useful for P2P file-sharing, but downloading anything but tiny files would have you waiting for a long time.